Ade179/The-Vet-Clinic/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.
+> 1-3 key features of the application.

 - **[Multiple Tables]**
 - **[join tables]**